Back to blog

 Yandex has a strict anti-bot system to prevent scrapers from extracting data programmatically from the Yandex search engine.
 They can block your IP address if the CAPTCHA is triggered frequently.
 Moreover, they constantly update the anti-bot system, which is tough to keep up with.
 This makes scraping SERPs at scale complicated, and raw scripts require frequent maintenance to adapt to the changes.

-Fortunately, our Yandex Scraper API is an excellent solution to bypass Yandex’s anti-bot system.
-The Scraper API can scale on demand by using sophisticated crawling methods and rotating proxies.
+Fortunately, our Web Scraper API is an excellent solution to bypass Yandex’s anti-bot system.
+Web Scraper API can scale on demand by using sophisticated crawling methods and rotating proxies.
 In the next section, we’ll explore how you can take advantage of it to scrape Yandex using Python.

 Begin by downloading and installing Python from the official website.
 If you already have Python installed, make sure you have the latest version.

-To scrape Yandex, we’ll use two Python libraries: requests and pandas.
+To scrape Yandex, we’ll use three Python libraries: requests, Beautiful Soup, and pandas.
 You can install them using Python’s package manager pip with the following command:

-The requests module will enable you to interact with the API by making network requests, and you’ll be able to store the results using pandas.
+The requests module will enable you to interact with the API by making network requests, the Beautiful Soup library will help you extract specific data, and then store the results using pandas.

 Scraping Yandex Search Pages for any keyword